microsoft/Windows-Driver-Developer-Supplemental-Tools/README.md

 This repository contains supplemental open-source components for use in developing device drivers for Windows.
 When initially cloning, please use "git clone --recurse-submodules" to ensure you clone necessary dependencies.

+## About this branch

+The WHCP_21H2 branch contains the CodeQL queries and suites used for certifying for Windows Server 2022 and the Windows October 2021 Release.
+It should be used when running CodeQL as part of the Static Tools Logo test for these releases.

+This branch uses [version 1.27.0 of the CodeQL common queries](https://github.com/github/codeql/tree/v1.27.0) and should be used with [version 2.4.6 of the CodeQL CLI](https://github.com/github/codeql-cli-binaries/releases/tag/v2.4.6).

 ## CodeQL

 The CodeQL subfolder contains queries and suites required for certification of Windows drivers.
 For full documentation, please visit [CodeQL and the Static Tools Logo Test](https://docs.microsoft.com/windows-hardware/drivers/devtest/static-tools-and-codeql) on Microsoft Docs.